Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{peech} enhancement (SE), sometimes termed by speech separation, aims to extract the target speech from complex background interferences.
+\IEEEPARstart{S}{peech} enhancement (SE) aims to separate the target speech signal from complex background interferences.
 In multi-talker conditions, the interference might include unattended speaker(s)~\cite{wang_supervised_2018}, where extraction of the target speaker in this case is also called the ``cocktail party" problem~\cite{cherry1953some}.
-This is usually adopted as a necessary front-end in many applications, e.g., automatic speech recognition~\cite{2015Robust}, hearing aids~\cite{Yan2018A}, human-machine interaction, to improve the speech quality and speech intelligibility.
+The SE module is usually adopted as a necessary front-end in many applications, e.g., automatic speech recognition~\cite{2015Robust}, hearing aids~\cite{Yan2018A}, telephony, human-machine interaction, to improve the speech quality and speech intelligibility.

-With the rapid development in deep learning, many exceptional models have been proposed for speech separation, e.g., Conv-TasNet~\cite{luo2019conv}, DPRNN~\cite{luo2020dual}, TF-GridNet~\cite{tfgnet}.
+With the rapid development in deep learning, many models have been proposed for speech separation/enhancement, e.g., Conv-TasNet~\cite{luo2019conv}, DPRNN~\cite{luo2020dual}, TF-GridNet~\cite{tfgnet}.
 These methods usually estimate speaker-specific masks, which are then applied to the noisy mixture to recover the separated speech.
-In order to help extract the target speech, the target speaker's clue can be leveraged as reference, e.g., pre-enrolled speaker embedding~\cite{xu2020spex}, visual information~\cite{pan2022usev,xu2023multi,ephrat2018looking,wu2019time} (lip movement, body motion~\cite{pan2022speaker}).
+In order to help extract the target speech, the target speaker's clue can be leveraged as reference, e.g., pre-enrolled speaker embedding~\cite{xu2020spex}, visual features~\cite{pan2022usev,xu2023multi,ephrat2018looking,wu2019time} (lip movement, body motion~\cite{pan2022speaker}).
 Although these extra modal inputs contain the speaker identity to some extent, while in reality it is difficult to acquire the acoustic and visual cues or pre-enrolled embedding of the target speaker simultaneously.

-Human auditory system is extremely efficient in extracting the attended speaker in real-world talking scenarios, where multiple competing speakers are present, as we can automatically select the talking objective of interest even with a very low loudness.
-Recently, it was shown that the target speaker can be decoded from brain waves e.g., electroencephalogram (EEG) of the listener~\cite{mesgarani2012selective,o2017neural,aroudi2020cognitive}.
-This raises the opportunity of using the cortical measurements to assist target speaker extraction.
-Compared to other modalities, utilizing the listener's EEG signals as the assistive clue on the target speaker might be more friendly convenient, as in some cases the EEG cap for brain signal acquisition can be more naturally integrated with acoustic sensors, e.g., binaural hearing aids~\cite{aroudi2020cognitive}.
+Human auditory system is extremely efficient in extracting the attended speaker from multiple competing speakers in real-world talking scenarios.
+We can automatically switch the talking objective even at a very low loudness, i.e., {\it cocktail-party effect}.
+Recently, it was shown that the target speaker can be decoded from brain waves e.g., electroencephalogram (EEG) of listeners~\cite{mesgarani2012selective,o2017neural,aroudi2020cognitive}.
+This facilitates using the cortical measurements to assist target speaker extraction.
+Compared to other modalities, utilizing the listener's EEG signals as the assistive clue might be more friendly convenient, as generally the EEG cap for brain signal acquisition is more naturally integrated with acoustic devices, e.g., binaural hearing aids~\cite{aroudi2020cognitive}.